kaditya25/game-engine/doc/final-project-rules.md

 2) If the Mediation Layer determines that a quadcopter has intersected or touched an obstacle during the flight as a result of disturbances, the quadcopter is frozen, forced to land, and the balloon-popping attempt is forfeit.
 This constraint has a strict punishment because violations imperil the quadcopters.
 Teams should take care not to fly too close to obstacles in case the wind or another disturbance forces the quadcopter into the obstacle.
-A quadcopter is considered to be touching a boundary or obstacle if the center-of-mass position of the quadcopter has an L-Infinity distance of **20 cm** less from any point on any boundary of obstacle.
+A quadcopter is considered to be touching a boundary or obstacle if the center-of-mass position of the quadcopter has an L-Infinity distance of **20 cm** less from any point on any boundary of an obstacle.

 ### Maximum Velocity
-Quadcopters must not fly in any direction with a velocity magnitude greater than or equal to **2.0 m/s**.
-If the Mediation Layer determines that a proposed trajectory will exceed the above bound, the proposed trajectory is rejected and the quadcopter will continue to follow the most recent, valid trajectory.
+Proposed trajectories must not specify flight in any direction with a velocity magnitude greater than or equal to **2.0 m/s**.
+If the Mediation Layer determines that a proposed trajectory will exceed this bound, the trajectory is rejected and the quadcopter will continue to follow the most recent valid trajectory.

 ### Maximum Acceleration
-Quadcopters must not fly in any direction with an acceleration magnitude greater than **0.4 m/s^2**.
-If the Mediation Layer determines that a proposed trajectory will exceed the above bound, the proposed trajectory is rejected and the quadcopter will continue to follow the most recent, valid trajectory.
+Proposed trajectories must not specify flight in any direction with an acceleration magnitude greater than **0.4 m/s^2**.
+If the Mediation Layer determines that a proposed trajectory will exceed this bound, the trajectory is rejected and the quadcopter will continue to follow the most recent, valid trajectory.

-### Time
+### Maximum Time
-Teams will have up to seven (7) minutes to complete their balloon-popping mission.
-The timer starts as soon as a team's AutonomyProtocol is engaged.
+Teams will have up to 5 minutes (300 seconds) to complete their balloon-popping mission.
+The timer starts as soon as a team's autonomy protocol is engaged.
 At the end of the time period, the quadcopter is frozen and forced to land.
 The attempt will be scored normally.